 Organization and management of foodservice systems.
 Areas within foodservice systems: production and service management, sanitation and safety, cost control, and human resources.
 Daily business operation procedures.
 (ABC/NC grading only)

 DFM 357 Experimental Food Study (Units: 3)

 Food components and their interactions.
 Chemical and physical principles applied to foods.
 Recipe testing and formulation.
 Developments of experimental attitudes and techniques applicable to food science.
-Classwork, 2 units; laboratory, 1 unit.
+Lecture, 2 units; laboratory, 1 unit.
 Extra fee required.

 DFM 450 Advanced Nutrition II (Units: 3)

 Research in human nutrient requirements and metabolic interrelationships of vitamins, minerals, water and non-nutritive substances found in foods.